mozilla/webmaker-curriculum/WebLiteracyBasics/session01.md

-**Unit 1: The Web is like Legos (45 mins)** *This unit helps learners understand that any webpage can be taken apart and reconstructed due to the open nature of the web.*
+**Session 1: The Web is like Legos (45 mins)** *This session helps learners understand that any webpage can be taken apart and reconstructed due to the open nature of the web.*

 1. (5 mins) [Introduction round](https://laura.makes.org/thimble/introductions-and-setup) (create new activity like this branded Webmaker Club.
 Include “rules”)